VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   See also: NDI_EPOCHSET_OBJ/EPOCHGRAPH, NDI_EPOCHSET_OBJ/BUILDEPOCHGRAPH

-Help for ndi.daq.system.mfdaq/cached_epochgraph is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.daq.system.mfdaq/cached_epochgraph is inherited from superclass ndi.epoch.epochset
 ```

 ---